 “I appreciate the service given by Leah Wise law firm.”- Matthew G.

 Proving the negligence of a distracted driver can be challenging, especially without the help of a knowledgeable attorney.
-When you work with Texas Abogada Leah Wise, our Edinburg distracted driving lawyer can work to minimize your percentage of fault to maximize your recovery.
+When you work with The Leah Wise Law Firm, our McAllen distracted driving lawyer can work to minimize your percentage of fault to maximize your recovery.
 Whether through negotiations or in the courtroom, we’re determined to get the results you deserve.

 If you or a loved one has been injured by a distracted driver, call (956) 232-2349 for help getting the compensation you need to rebuild your life.

 Here to Help When You Need it Most

 We can provide reasonable living expenses, rental car assistance & medical costs for qualified clients.

 Call or text us any time for your legal questions or concerns.

 We have the resources and ability to help you win your specific case.